futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • northstar - the overall one-year goal that the student will be working towards.
 • welcome – one sentence greeting explaining what they'll work on first, getting them motivated.
 • overview – one string summarizing the year-long journey and how Futureproof’s mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
-If mentioning Discord, include the link https://discord.gg/WhW9Ae4TZV on first mention.
 • monthly_plan – array of 12 objects where each object has
    { month (1-12),
      focus (primary skill/theme),